bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

        log in, and your name/password will be accepted here (but nowhere else).

-       XXX Is this still true?
+       .. todo:: Is this still true?

 announcehtml
     Any text in this field will be displayed at the top of every HTML